reubenharry/haskell-docs/docs/docs/typeclasses/overview.md

 Because `notEqual` is called on `(x, x)`, `x` must be of a type that is an instance of `Eq`.

-The compiler will reason in this way, even if you don't write a type signature.
+The compiler will reason in this way, even if you don't write down the type signature yourself.